Peanut butter is one of those controversial foods many people in the health industry have very different opinions on.

 In addition to these toxic additives, most commercial peanut butters are using cheap varieties of peanuts.

-The most commonly cultivated peanut varieties are grown underground, or low to the ground.
+The most commonly cultivated peanut varieties are grown underground, or low to the ground in a moist environment.
 These growing conditions cause the peanuts to be very prone to mold, specifically a type of mold called Aspergillus.

 This mold has been shown to have aflatoxins, which are very harmful to the body and can result in numerous health problems.(5)